 Pathways to College Success

 Higher education is key for long-term, multi-generation economic success in the United States.
 First generation college students face higher barriers to success in college than peers with parents who graduated from college.
-In partnership with MassBay Community College and Framingham State University, JFS of Metrowest’s new Pathways to Success program aims to reduce these barriers and help students achieve lasting success in college.
-The program uses a three-tiered strategy to achieve its goals:
+In partnership with MassBay Community College and Framingham State University, JFS of Metrowest developed this pilot program to reduce these barriers and help students achieve lasting success in college using a three-tiered strategy to achieve its goals:

 Volunteers with professional experience act as mentors in MassBay classrooms, providing professional, personal, and academic guidance to students.
 MassBay professors incorporate mentors into the lesson plan, giving them space to provide real-life examples and lead small-group discussions.
 Become a mentor today!